Jocker666z/vgm_files_database/README.md

-This little project was born with the aim of giving personalised information to the glouglou music player.
+This little project was born with the aim of giving personalised information to glouglou music player (https://github.com/Jocker666z/glouglou).
 Many formats give little or no information about the files being played.

 ## Usage
 ```